-Bruna Rangel Lima Stuns In Lacy Black Minidress In New Instagram Post
+Bruna Rangel Lima Stuns In Lacy Black Mini Dress In New Instagram Post

 “The most amazing girl in whole Instagram!” exclaimed another supporter.

-In addition, Bruna showed off her flirty side in another update from yesterday.
+Bruna showed off her flirty side in another update from yesterday.
 It was a video that she shot for Bang Energy, and she rocked a skimpy one-piece swimsuit with a tropical design.
-It was white with stripes and blue-green leaves, and the major plunge neckline was only broken up by thin horizontal straps.
+It was white with stripes and blue-green leaves, and the major plunge neckline was broken up by thin horizontal straps.

 The bottom of the ensemble was equally revealing, and it had four straps on the sides and a thong cut in the back.